 Sometimes due to bad weather Lukla flights get cancelled.
 This may make it difficult for you to connect with international flights.
 In such an event and if the group as a whole wishes to charter a helicopter, which is an ideal solution to Lukla flight delays, we can arrange for it.
-Your will need to pay about 1000 USD depending on the group size.
+Your will need to pay about 350 to 500 US\$ depending on the group size.
 A covering letter is then issued to each trekker for claims against their travel insurance.
-Please make sure that your Travel Insurance Policy has coverage for helicopter evacuation.